Mourners who queued overnight describe ‘serenity’ in Westminster Hall

 People have travelled from all over the country and waited since 1am to view the Queen lying in state.

-Mourners who queued for eight hours overnight to pay their respects to the Queen have described the “breath-taking” serenity in Westminster Hall, saying “you could hear a pin drop”.
+Mourners who queued for eight hours overnight to pay their respects to the Queen have described the “breath-taking” serenity in Westminster Hall where “you could hear a pin drop” in the silence.

-People have travelled from all over the country and waited since 1am for the chance to view the Queen lying in state.
+People have travelled from all over the country and waited since 1am for the chance to visit the Queen lying in state.

 Three well-wishers who befriended each other in the queue said there had been a friendly “camaraderie” among the crowds, despite miserable weather, before an atmosphere of sombre reflection inside the hall.